tristerry08-coder/Navio/docs/CONTRIBUTING.md

     git commit -s -m 'An example commit message'

+Or, if you're making edits using Codeberg UI, check "Add a Signed-off-by trailer by the committer at the end of the commit log message" before saving.

-You can sign-off using your pseudonym or real name.
+You can sign-off using your pseudonym or real name, and using "somedev@noreply.codeberg.org" as an email instead of a real one.

 ## Team Messaging